14-Day Food Itinerary for the South Island

 - Train – Part of this itinerary is a return journey between Christchurch and Greymouth which can be travelled via the TranzAlpine train.
-Find out more in the Train Network in New Zealand.
+Find out more on the Train Network in New Zealand.

 - Akaroa shuttle – Although you can drive to Akaroa from Christchurch, you can also take the daily shuttle.
-Find out more on Viator and Tripadvisor.
+Find out more about the shuttle and book tickets on Viator and Tripadvisor.

 - Domestic flights – As this itinerary begins in Christchurch and ends in Queenstown, you may need to take a domestic flight to make your connecting flight out of New Zealand.
 Learn more about domestic flights and local airports in the guide to Domestic Flights in New Zealand and The Travellers’ Guide to New Zealand Airports.

 Check out more transport options for this South Island food itinerary for two weeks using What is the Best Way to Get Around New Zealand?

 Travel time: 15 minutes